ayohana/read-my-brain/README.md

   - [x] Deploy API's database via Azure.
   - [x] Deploy the back-end API via Azure.
   - [ ] Deploy the front-end application via Firebase.
-  - [ ] Use Quill's basic text editor for application UI.
-  - [ ] Apply Quill's toolbar.
-  - [ ] Modify Quill's toolbar by adding an option to insert special characters into user input.
-For instance, c̅ for with, ā for before and p̄ for after.
   - [x] Users can enter longer sentences (max 200 characters per sentence).
   - [x] Users can enter a paragraph (max 1000 characters).
   - [x] There's an unlimited number of characters a user can enter.
+  - [ ] Users can copy special characters and insert them into their input text.
+For instance, c̅ for with, ā for before and p̄ for after.
   - [ ] Add an "About" section to the front end.
   - [ ] Add a footer to the front end with a link to my GitHub repo.
   - [ ] Add functionality to generate random sentences in the front end so that users can test/use the app right away.